Gumaca: By land

 The municipality is connected with Manila by the Pan-Philippine Highway and daily rail services to and from Naga & Legazpi are provided by the Philippine National Railways.

 In order to spur development in the municipality, The Toll Regulatory Board declared Toll Road 5 the extension of South Luzon Expressway.
 A 420-kilometer, four lane expressway starting from the terminal point of the now under construction SLEX Toll Road 4 at Barangay Mayao, Lucena City in Quezon to Matnog, Sorsogon, near the Matnog Ferry Terminal.
 On August 25, 2020, San Miguel Corporation announced that they will invest the project which will reduce travel time from Lucena to Matnog from 9 hours to 5.5 hours.

+On June 3, 2022, the Department of Transportation and San Miguel Corporation signed a Supplemental Toll Operations Agreement (STOA) for SLEX Toll Road 5 which was approved by then President Rodrigo Duterte 24 days later.

 Another expressway that will serve Gumaca is the Quezon-Bicol Expressway (QuBEx), which will link between Lucena and San Fernando, Camarines Sur.

-Tourism

-San Diego de Alcala Fortress (Kutang San Diego)

-Recognized by the National Historical Commission as a national treasure since 1981, this fortress was constructed by the Spaniards under the leadership of Franciscan priest Fray Francisco Coste.
-It was erected to help guard the town against pirates attacking from Lamon Bay, as well as from Dutch intruders during the 1700s.
-One can see some of the cannons still intact at the fort.
-According to some accounts, there used to be an existing tunnel between said fortress and the San Diego de Alcala Church, now a cathedral.
-Access was through a well located at the fort's platform, which is now covered.
-There are four fortresses constructed by the Spaniards, but only this one survived.
-It is a well-loved and famous landmark; it is included in the town's seal.
-Locals call the fortress kastilyo.
-There have been proposals to reconstruct the three other fortresses that were destroyed.
-The revival of the three forestresses would complete the original design of the four fortification ensemble of Gumaca, one of the most important fortification ensemble in the region during the Spanish era.